TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Workspaces/Index.rst

 Preview of move operations is almost fully functional through the :code:`\TYPO3\CMS\Core\Domain\Repository\PageRepository::versionOL()` and :code:`\TYPO3\CMS\Backend\Utility\BackendUtility::workspaceOL()` functions.
-When the online placeholder is selected it simply looks up the source record, overlays any version on top and displays it.
-When the source record is selected it should simply be discarded in case shown in context where ordering or position matters (like in menus or column based page content).
+When the online placeholder is selected it looks up the source record, overlays any version on top and displays it.
+When the source record is selected it should be discarded in case shown in context where ordering or position matters (like in menus or column based page content).
 This is done in the appropriate places.